phaserjs/phaser/README.md

 * Under setTimeOut (or when `forceSetTimeOut` was true) the Time was incorrectly setting `Time.timeExpected` causing game updates to lag (thanks @satan6 #2087)
 * Fixes edge case when TilingSprite is removed before render (thanks @pnstickne #2097 #2092)
 * Camera.setBoundsToWorld only adjusts the bounds if it exists (thanks @prudolfs #2099)
+*

 ### Pixi Updates

-Please note that Phaser uses a custom build of Pixi (and always has done), the following changes are those made to our custom build, not to Pixi in general.
+Please note that Phaser uses a custom build of Pixi and always has done.
+The following changes have been made to our custom build, not to Pixi in general.

 * CanvasRenderer.mapBlendModes optimised to cut down on file size.
 * PIXI.WebGLRenderer.updateTexture now returns a boolean depending on if the texture was successfully bound to the gl context or not.